grybakov/demo-bdd-api-testing/README.md

     Then the status code should be 200
-    And it should have the field "name" containing the value "<name>" And it should have the field "job" containing the value "<new_job>"
-    # And structure of the response is correct
+    And it should have the field "name" containing the value "<name>" And it should have the field "job" containing the value "<new_job>" And request structure corresponds to the scheme "update_user.schema"

     Examples:
     | name  |       job       |        new_job       |